Sun Dried Tomato Pesto (Pesto Rosso)

-You can also try my Avocado Pesto, Basil Mint Pesto, and Walnut Basil Pesto if you are looking for more varieties of Pesto.
+You can also try my Avocado Basil Pesto, Basil Mint Pesto, and Walnut Basil Pesto if you are looking for more varieties of Pesto.

-About Homemade Sun Dried Tomato Pesto Sauce (Pesto Rosso)
+About Sun Dried Tomato Pesto (Pesto Rosso)

+It is a great make-ahead recipe.
 You can pre-make this delicious pesto over the weekend and keep using it for the whole week.
 You can also make a double batch and freeze some of it.

-Keep in consideration that the color of the pesto depends on the quality of the tomatoes used.
+Remember that the color of the pesto depends on the quality of the tomatoes used.
 It could range from a deep red hue to a greyish red color pesto.
 Nonetheless, the taste will be awesome.

 The color of the pesto will depend upon the type of sun-dried tomatoes you use.